 Hi Holli.
 I’m attaching two photos of finished sweaters.
 I love your patterns!
 Thanks so much for many hours of great knitting… Well, thank you Jan for sharing your photos and your kind words.
 I just love the colour combination in the sweater with the red back.

 In the 13th century, mathematician Fibonacci popularized what later became known as the Fibonacci sequence of numbers: each number is the sum of the previous two numbers, starting with 0 and 1.
 This sequence begins 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, and so on.
 Fibonacci expounded on this concept with an example of rabbit reproduction.
 Children’s author Emily Gravett used this premise for her humorous book called The Rabbit Problem.
-Set out like a wall calendar, each month gets hairier with the rabbits’ antics for surviving in their field and read more
+Set out like a wall calendar, each month gets hairier with the rabbits’ antics for surviving in their read more